pantheon-deprecated/mercury/Cfg/root/README.txt/README.txt

 You can monitor the progress with "tail -f /etc/mercury/bootlog".
 Once you see "Setup Complete!", you can go to the the url of your site and configure pressflow.
-For the best performance, choose the "Mercury" profile The Database is called pressflow, the username is root and there is no password (for now - see #1 below) To finish configuring your Pressflow install:
+For the best performance, choose the "Mercury" profile The Database is called default, the username is root and there is no password (for now - see #1 below) To finish configuring your Pressflow install:

 1) set the mysql root password and create a non-root account (changing user and password to appropriate values): mysql -u root mysql> set password for root@localhost=PASSWORD('new_password');
-mysql> grant all on pressflow.* to user@localhost identified by 'password';
+mysql> grant all on default.* to user@localhost identified by 'password';
 mysql> flush privileges;
 mysql> \q